Early identification of need and risk

 - has additional communication support needs

-- has additional needs due to disability, mental or physical infirmity, mental disorder, or cognitive impairment
+- has additional needs due to mental or significant physical disability and/or mental health difficulties or cognitive impairment

 - is pregnant